-Quick and easy, this shredded Brussel sprout salad is bursting with tangy, juicy flavors and major crunch from toasted pistachios and ramen noodles.
+Quick and easy, this vegan shaved Brussels sprout salad is bursting with tangy, juicy flavors and major crunch from toasted pistachios and ramen noodles.

-This showstopper salad is fancy enough for Christmas, but simple and convenient enough for everyday lunches or weeknight family dinners.
+This showstopper salad is fancy and festive enough for Christmas dinner, but simple and convenient enough for everyday lunches or weeknight dinners.
 Vegan and gluten-free too!

-I love Brussel sprouts and our family always has them on the table at Thanksgiving and Christmas (Crispy Brussel Sprouts - 2 ways).
+I love Brussels sprouts and our family always has them on the table at Thanksgiving and Christmas (Crispy Brussels Sprouts - 2 ways).

-Our newest Brussel sprout obsession is this super gorgeous and colorful, chopped veggie slaw that's bursting with flavor from a creamy, tangy, pomegranate-balsamic dressing that's going to make your tastebuds sing!
+Our newest Brussels sprout obsession is this super gorgeous and colorful, chopped winter salad that's bursting with flavor from a creamy, pomegranate balsamic vinaigrette that's going to make your taste buds sing!
 Plus let's talk about the major crunch factor!!!
-Juicy pomegranate seeds, roasted pistachios, and toasted dry ramen noodles bring a crave-able crunchiness that's irresistible!
+Juicy pomegranate seeds, roasted pistachios, and toasted dry ramen noodles bring a crave-able crunchiness that's completely addictive!

-Shaving/shredding Brussel sprouts can be a bit time consuming, but it's not difficult to do.
+Shaving/shredding Brussels sprouts can be a bit time consuming, but it's not difficult to do.
 I almost always do them by hand because - no cleanup, but here's a few different methods:

-- Mandoline Slicer- super easy to use, produces perfectly even slices, ultra sharp blade though!
+- Mandoline Slicer- super easy for shaving vegetables.
+It produces perfectly even slices, ultra sharp blade though!
 The challenge with this method is the sprouts are tiny and round so it's a wee bit scary.
 Be sure to use the guard!

-- Food Processor - if yours has a shredding blade, this method is quick and easy, but extra clean up.
+- Food Processor - if yours has a shredding blade, this method is quick and easy.

 Cooking Tip (zero waste): Save any pieces or ends of the sprouts that get too small to shave and store in the fridge or freezer.
 Add them to your next stir fry, rosé pasta sauce, veggie soup or oven roasted veggies.

-Simple ingredients come together quickly to create this nourishing and super satisfying salad.
+Simple ingredients come together quickly to create this flavorful and festive winter salad.
 Here's what you'll need:

 - white/red cabbage or bag of coleslaw